-Teachers using Listenwise with their students through remote/hybrid instruction have observed that Listenwise helps them engage students in learning and cultivate student agency.
+Teachers using Listenwise with their students have observed that Listenwise helps them engage students in learning and cultivate student agency.
 Many also note that Listenwise broadens accessibility to curriculum content and allows them to differentiate instruction to support all learners, including English learners and those who struggle with literacy.
 We have collected some of their reflections below.

 Fostering Student Engagement & Agency